 - Tempo: Emphasize a 2–3 second eccentric (lowering) phase to maximize muscle damage stimulus.

-- Volume: Aim for 10–20 total sets per week for biceps depending on recovery and other pulling work.
+- Volume: Aim for 10–20 total sets per week for biceeps depending on recovery and other pulling work.

 Equipment swaps and progressions